Walking On Sunshine™ Floribunda Rose

 The foliage is particularly healthy on this rose, which makes a huge difference to its performance in your garden.
 Roses are traditionally subject to many foliar diseases, from rust to powdery mildew to blackspot.
 This can make the foliage sparse and pretty unattractive by late summer.
 Walking on Sunshine™, however, is resistant to rust and mildew, so stays healthy longer, prolonging the bloom season as well as looking great!

-Walking on Sunshine™ won an All America Rose Selection award in 2011, and is highly recommended by rose experts in all parts of the country.
+This award-winning rose is highly recommended by rose experts in all parts of the country.
 It fares particularly well in the hot, humid climates that many roses shun.
 Give it a try and find out just how easy rose growing can be!
 Zones 5-10.
 Budded (grafted).

 Anyone can grow roses - all that's needed is a spot with 6 hours of sun a day.
 Roses are even well suited to container growing, so you don't have the excuse of no garden space!